codybarr/scrabble/README.md

 ## `yarn generate`

-Generates a "dictionary.json" file in the `./dictionaries` directory based on the word list in the `./dictionaries/words` file.
+This command will run the `generate.js` program.
+It scans the `./wordlists` directory for wordlist files, prompts for a selection, and will generate a serialized trie in json format, and save it to the `./dictionaries/` folder.

+If you would like to create a dictionary of your own you can add a new word list here.

+## Current Word Lists

+* **NASPA Word List / `twl06`** (USA & Canada) See https://en.wikipedia.org/wiki/NASPA_Word_List.
+* **Collins Scrabble Words / `sowpods`** (Basically everywhere else) See https://en.wikipedia.org/wiki/Collins_Scrabble_Words

 If you want to use a different dictionary replace the `words` file with your own.

-SOWPODS is the current word list.
+Currently the NASPA word list is used by default.